Al Shouf Cedar Nature Reserve: Climatology

 The annual rainfall average is 1200 mm, and the mean annual temperature is 11.3 C. The mean daily maximum temperature is 23.4 C in August whereas the mean minimum temperature in January is -0.6 C. The absolute temperature ranges from -10.8 C in January to 32.3 C in August.
 The mean relative humidity lies around 65% but the eastern slopes are slightly drier.
-There are about 50 to 55 days of snow fall per year, depending on the information provided by the Ministry of Public Work and Transport.
+There are about 50 to 55 days of snow fall per year.